nilic/kubectl-netshoot/README.md

 ## Examples

+### Interactive session

-Each of the following commands will spin up a `netshoot` container with an interactive session and attach to it.
+Common use-case is to spin up a `netshoot` container with an interactive session and attach to it so you can perform troubleshooting using tools available in `netshoot`.

 `run` command is equivalent to `kubectl run --rm` meaning that the pod will be deleted after you exit the session.